leandroberetta/right-lyrics/README.md

 # Right Lyrics

-A very simple microservice architecture to be deployed in OpenShift.
+A very simple microservice architecture to deploy in OpenShift.

 ## Usage

-To deploy the application an operator needs to be installed following [this instructions](./documentation/operators/README.md).
+The application is deployed by an operator, follow [this instructions](./documentation/operators/README.md) to install it.

-With the operator running, create the following resource:
+With the operator running, create the following resource (in the same namespace where the operator is running):

 ```yaml
 apiVersion: veicot.io/v1